India, Germany Will See Closer Cooperation on Afghanistan, Says German Envoy

+German Ambassador to India Walter J Lindner said the country will consider recognising India’s homegrown vaccine Covaxin once the World Health Organisation approved it.

+The ambassador, who is on a visit to the national capital, said the jab has not yet been recognised by the WHO, and those who have taken it have to undergo quarantine.
+“Once the WHO approves the Bharat Biotech-manufactured vaccine, Germany will take the next step and see if it can recognise it," he said.

-India and Germany are very much on the same wavelength on issues concerning Afghanistan and the two countries will see closer cooperation in this regard, German Ambassador to India Walter J Lindner said on Sunday.
+Lindner said India and Germany are very much on the same wavelength on issues concerning Afghanistan and the two countries will see closer cooperation in this regard.
 “India is a very big actor there (Afghanistan)… involved in a lot of developmental projects and Germany has been very active (there) for the last 20 years.
 So, we both share pretty much the same principles," Lindner said at an event held to mark the 31st anniversary of German reunification.

 He unveiled a symbolic painting on a large wall at the iconic Sheila Theatre in Paharganj here depicting the friendship between India and Germany.
 Lindner said the two nations supported the previous government in Afghanistan and tried to help it make headway and improve the situation, especially for women, in the country.